Dept. Q

-Plot
+Premise

 Top-rated detective Carl Morck is returning to police work.
-He has recently been involved in a shooting, in which he was badly wounded, his colleague and friend James Hardy was paralysed and a young uniformed police officer was killed.
-Morck receives a muted welcome since his colleagues generally regard him as arrogant and antisocial (which he is).
+He has recently been involved in an ambush shooting, in which he was badly wounded, his colleague and friend James Hardy was paralysed, and a young uniformed police officer was killed.
+Morck receives a muted welcome since his colleagues generally regard him as arrogant and asocial (which he is).
 Morck is also required (against his will) to attend therapy sessions for the after-effects of the shooting.

-The Scottish government has decided to temporarily concentrate on unsolved crimes in order to improve public opinion regarding the police force with good headlines.
-Morck's hard-pressed and under-resourced commander, Moira Jacobson, is offered a substantial budget to set up a new unsolved-crimes unit.
+The Scottish government has decided to temporarily concentrate on unsolved crimes, believing that successful outcomes will generate good headlines that improve public opinion regarding the police force.
+Morck's hard-pressed and under-resourced commander, Moira Jacobson, is offered a substantial budget to set up a new unsolved crimes unit.
 Preferring to use most of the budget for her own department and current cases, she assigns Morck as the sole officer dealing with a large number of cold cases.
-Morck is given a semi-derelict basement office/bathroom to work in.
+Morck is given a semi-derelict basement office/bathroom to work in, the former Shower Quarters of the police station, thus the Q in the series title.

 Civilian employee Akram Salim, a Syrian former policeman looking for more challenging work, quietly insinuates himself into Morck's basement and is tasked with organising case files.
-While doing that, he suggests investigating the missing prosecutor Merritt Lingard.
-Joined by a recovering Hardy and young constable Rose Dickson, the misfit team begin looking into Lingard's disappearance.
+While doing that, he suggests investigating the missing Crown Office solicitor Merritt Lingard.
+Joined by a recovering Hardy and young constable Rose Dickson, the misfit team begin looking into Lingard's disappearance – the main case investigated during the first season of the series.